VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 > time."
 > Kelly Sommers

-This was born out in practice during our journey.
-However, our experience in the last stage of our journey did reveal a set of performance issues in our application.
+This was born out in practice during our journey and we benefited significantly from this separation when we did need to solve a performance issue.

+During the last stage of our journey our testing did reveal a set of performance issues in our application.
 When we investigated these, it turned out they had less to do with the way that we had implemented the CQRS pattern and more to do with the way that we were using our